New to the ACF? Start here! This is your first-timers kit, designed to have you ready to fundraise before you can spell ACF backwards.

 - Are there any fees charged on donations to the ACF?

 The ACF is free to use.
-5% of donations are retained for administration costs, and your donors can elect to cover this cost when they donate.
+5% of donations are retained for the administration costs of running the platform and processing transactions, and your donors can elect to cover this cost when they donate.
 Find out more here.

 - Can philanthropic trusts, foundations and Private Ancillary Funds give through the ACF?